+Chapter 17

+Averaging

-Chapter 17 Averaging For it, the mystic evolution; Not the right only justified - what we call evil also justified. -Walt Whitman, Leaves of Grass: Song of the Universal For Discuss FIRST the necessity of studying the averages of observables in chaotic dynamics.
-A time average of an observable is computed by integrating its value along a trajectory.
-The integral along trajectory can be split into a sum of over integrals evaluated on trajectory segments; if exponentiated, this yields a multiplicative weight for successive trajectory segments.
-This elementary observation will enable us to recast the formulas for averages in a multiplicative form that motivates the introduction of evolution operators and further formal developments to come.
+For it, the mystic evolution;

+Not the right only justified

+- what we call evil also justified.

+--Walt Whitman, Leaves of Grass: Song of the Universal This elementary observation will enable us to recast the formulas for averages in a multiplicative form that motivates the introduction of evolution operators and further formal developments to come.
 The main result is that any dynamical average measurable in a chaotic system can be extracted from the spectrum of an appropriately constructed evolution operator.
 In order to keep our toes closer to the ground, in sect.
 17.3 we try out the formalism on the first quantitative diagnosis that a system's got chaos, Lyapunov exponents.
 17.1 Dynamical averaging In chaotic dynamics detailed prediction is impossible, as any finitely specified initial condition, no matter how precise, will fill out the entire accessible state space after a finite Lyapunov time (1.1).
 Hence for chaotic dynamics one cannot follow individual trajectories for a long time; what is attainable is a description of the geometry of the set of possible outcomes, and evaluation of long time averages.
 Examples of such averages are transport coefficients for chaotic dynamical flows, such as escape rate, mean drift and diffusion rate; power spectra; and a host of mathematical constructs such as generalized dimensions, entropies and Lyapunov exponents.
 Here we outline how such averages are evaluated within the evolution operator framework.
 The key idea is to replace the expectation values of observables by the expectation values of generating functionals.
 This associates an evolution operator with a given observable, and relates the expectation value of the observable to the leading eigenvalue of the evolution operator.
 17.1.1 Time averages Let a = a(x) be any observable, a function that associates to each point in state space a number, a vector, or a tensor.
 The observable reports on a property of the dynamical system.
 It is a device, such as a thermometer or laser Doppler velocitometer.
 The device itself does not change during the measurement.
-The velocity field $a_i(x) = v_i(x)$ is an example of a vector observable; the length of this vector, or perhaps a temperature measured in an experiment at instant τ are examples of scalar observables.
-We define the integrated observable A^t as the time integral of the observable a evaluated along the trajectory of the initial point x{0} , $$A^{t}(x{0}) = \int{0}^{t} d\tau \, a(f^{\tau}(x{0})) \,. \tag{17.1}$$ If the dynamics is given by an iterated mapping and the time is discrete, $t \rightarrow n$, the integrated observable is given by $$A^{n}(x{0}) = \sum{k=0}^{n-1} a(f^{k}(x{0}))$$ (17.2) (we suppress possible vectorial indices for the time being).
+The velocity field $a_i(x) = v_i(x)$ is an example of a vector observable; the length of this vector, or perhaps a temperature measured in an experiment at instant $\tau$ are examples of scalar observables.
+We define the integrated observable $A^t$ as the time integral of the observable a evaluated along the trajectory of the initial point $x_0$ , $$A^{t}(x{0}) = \int{0}^{t} d\tau \, a(f^{\tau}(x{0})). \tag{17.1}$$ If the dynamics is given by an iterated mapping and the time is discrete, $t \to n$ , the integrated observable is given by $$A^{n}(x{0}) = \sum{k=0}^{n-1} a(f^{k}(x{0}))$$ (17.2) (we suppress possible vectorial indices for the time being).